 If your child requires an IEP, you will be asked to attend IEP meeting(s) typically 1 – 2x per school calendar year (Fall/Spring).
 As a parent/caregiver, your input is very valuable to the school team.
 Discussion with your child about their education goals before your meeting is also important.

 The Ministry of Education states the purpose of an IEP as:

-To prepare for the IEP meeting, consider the answers to the following questions:
+To prepare for the IEP meeting, consider the following:

-- What are some short- and long-term goals for your child?
-Write them down before the meeting.
+What are some short and long-term goals for your child?

 When thinking about goals for your IEP, it can help to think in terms of SMART goals.

 “SMART” IEPs are a way for parents to check that their children’s IEPs are the best they can be to support their learning, social and emotional goals.